The Best Guide How to Stop Helmet Hair Properly

 Consistent daily hair care reinforces hair strength and resilience against helmet-related damage:

-Wash hair with gentle shampoo and conditioner: Avoid harsh sulfates that strip natural oils.
+Wash hair with a gentle shampoo and conditioner; avoid harsh sulfates that strip natural oils.

 Apply leave-in treatments: Keep hair hydrated and frizz-free.

-Detangle hair gently: Use a wide-tooth comb when wet to prevent breakage.
+Gently detangle hair: Use a wide-tooth comb while hair is wet to prevent breakage.

 Protect hair during sleep: Use silk pillowcases to reduce friction.